hexcamp/hexcamp-dns/README.md

 Now, we have to implement our handle_request method to do something useful.
 There's a lot of funny things we could implement, but to keep this blog post somewhat short, there's three things I want to implement:

-- `myip.dnsfun.dev` should return the IP address of whomever is querying it.
+- `myip.dnsfun.hex.camp` should return the IP address of whomever is querying it.
-- `counter.dnsfun.dev` should return how many requests it has served so far.
+- `counter.dnsfun.hex.camp` should return how many requests it has served so far.
-- `<name>.hello.dnsfun.dev` should return a greeting for the name.
+- `<name>.hello.dnsfun.hex.camp` should return a greeting for the name.

 This part is perhaps the hardest part, the DNS protocol offers a lot of terminology and possibilities that might be confusing.
 If you feel confused at times, don't worry — so did I.